Singing News Top 80 Chart (1970 - Present)

 History

 In 1973, several "Top 20" charts were launched for various sheet music companies, and several "Top 10" album charts were launched for various record labels.
 It is not clear whether these were advertisements purchased by the sheet music companies and record labels.
-A "Sacred Hits" chart was added in September 1973.
-This chart covered artists that would typically be categorized in later years as "Inspirational" in style.

-DBM/site owner's note: If a link prompts you for a password, that means the data for that page has not yet been entered by our editors, not that you need a password in order to view it.
+NOTE: If a link prompts you for a password, that means the data for that page has not yet been entered by our editors, not that you need a password in order to view it.
 A ? mark beside a link means we have not yet entered that chart data.

-DBM/site owner's note to site editors: Please use July 1970, January 1980, and May 2019 for reference on format.
+NOTE TO SITE EDTORS: Please use July 1970, January 1980, and May 2019 for reference on format.